Rg1409a/ca-memory-system/README.md

 1. **Explicit dependency injection** for the CA engine — no hidden globals
 2. **Graceful fallback** when FAISS or embeddings are unavailable
 3. **Generic test data** using entity_X placeholders (no domain-specific content)
-4. **No confidential information** anywhere in code, comments, or test data

 ## License